Wakfu (TV series): Other

 Yugo's adoptive father, who found him as a baby when Grougaloragran left him at the beginning of the series.
 He is also the town mayor and a chef, who runs an inn.
 After taking the young boy under his care, Alibert has also ingrained a magical message through his eyes regarding Yugo's past.
 He raises Yugo for 12 years, training him as an assistant chef at the inn's restaurant, until the day their hometown comes under attack by a mysterious enemy and Yugo's past must be revealed.
-He doesn't appear in season 3 and later returns in season 4.